Welcome to Marshall Psychiatry

 The Department of Psychiatry was one of the founding departments of the medical school along with the departments in surgery, pediatrics, obstetrics-gynecology, family and community medicine, radiology and internal medicine.
 Dr. Mildred Mitchell-Bateman was appointed the first Chair of the psychiatry department.
 She had served as the Director of the West Virginia Department of Mental Health prior to her appointment, and was known as a tireless advocate for the mentally ill, seeking to improve the quality and availability of mental health services for West Virginians.
 She worked for 20 years at Marshall, and was recognized as a wonderful teacher of psychiatry to the medical students.
 The psychiatry department at that time had a primary focus on medical student education, as well as clinical care.
 During her tenure at Marshall, the Huntington state psychiatric hospital was named for her as the Mildred Mitchell-Bateman hospital, where Marshall medical students continue to rotate today.
 Psychiatry residents will work at Mildred Mitchell-Bateman hospital during their first and second years of training on the general psychiatry service.

 Today, the Marshall Department of Psychiatry treats patients in multiple clinical sites, including its outpatient clinic, inpatient care and electroconvulsive therapy at regional psychiatric facilities, and numerous specialty services.
-The Department is ready for the next exciting chapter of its history, the founding of a new ACGME accredited Psychiatry Residency program.
-The Psychiatry Department looks forward to the training of outstanding psychiatry residents.
+The Department is ready for the next exciting chapter of its history, the founding of a new ACGME accredited Psychiatry Residency program and psychology internship program..
+The Psychiatry Department looks forward to the training of outstanding psychiatry residents and psychologists to better meet the mental health needs of West Virginia and the region.